FuelLabs/fuels-ts/apps/docs/src/guide/transactions/transaction-policies.md

 ### `Tip`

-Optional amount on the base asset to incentivize block producer to include transaction.
+Optional amount on the base asset to incentivise block producer to include transaction.
 The value set here will be added to the final fee required to process the transaction.

 ### `Witness Limit`